district: Wicker Park

 The neighbourhood Café Robey is open for brunch and dinner every day.
 Guests can enjoy a morning coffee or grab a drink after work at the café’s second floor lounge.
 On top of the Robey Hall is the Cabana Club with a (seasonal) swimming pool and all the way up on the 13th floor of the hotel and offers stunning city views, lounge seating, and an array of cocktails and spirits.

-✅ free Wi-Fi • 89 rooms & suites (20-63m2) • hotel opened: December 2016 • architecture: Antunovich Associates • interior Design: Nicolas Schuybroek, Marc Merckx, DELORDINAIR • bathroom amenities: Le Labo • parking possible on-site (charged) • no pets allowed • 24-hour front desk
+✅ free Wi-Fi • size matters: 89 rooms & suites (20-63m2) • hotel opened: December 2016 • architecture: Antunovich Associates • interior Design: Nicolas Schuybroek, Marc Merckx, DELORDINAIR • bathroom amenities: Le Labo • parking possible on-site (charged) • no pets allowed • 24-hour front desk